Leave a Message

 For buyers, the play is straightforward: know your tier, get positioned before the spring inventory wave, and be ready to move decisively when the right home arrives.
 The buyers who win in Cranford right now are the ones who’ve done their homework before they need it.

-Prodigy Real Estate covers the Union County market with daily insights, aerial video content, and hyper-local intelligence for buyers and sellers across New Jersey.
+The Prodigy Team covers the Union County market with daily insights, aerial video content, and hyper-local intelligence for buyers and sellers across New Jersey.

 Work With Us